Kapiainen/Lauhdutin/Readme.md

  - [Rainmeter 4.0 or later](https://www.rainmeter.net/)
  - [Python 3.5 or later](https://www.python.org/downloads/windows/) \*

  \* Tick the checkbox on the first screen of the Python installer to add Python to the PATH system variable and make sure that **tkinter** is ticked in the section for optional features.
 The embeddable versions of Python do not include the **tkinter** module.
 The **Browse** buttons in the settings skin do nothing if the **tkinter** module is not present in the Python 3 environment.
-The rest of Lauhdutin should work just fine, but you will need to either add the **pythonw** executable to the PATH system variable or modify the **Python** variable found in **Settings.ini** and **Main.ini**.
+The rest of Lauhdutin should work just fine, but you will need to specify the absolute path to the **pythonw** executable in the settings menu.

 # Installing
 - Install Rainmeter and Python 3 on your system (see [requirements](#requirements) for more info).